 Our MLIS curriculum is continually updated to address emerging trends in the information professions.

 It's an exciting time to be an information professional.
-The field of library and information science is rapidly evolving, and the knowledge and skills learned in the graduate programs at the San José State University (SJSU) School of Information are applicable and transferable to numerous career pathways, including librarianship, emerging technologies, information architecture, archival studies, and more!
+The field of library and information science is rapidly evolving, and the knowledge and skills learned in the graduate programs at the San José State University (SJSU) School of Information are applicable and transferable to numerous career pathways, including librarianship, emerging technologies, information architecture, archival studies, competitive intelligence, and more!

 Graduates with a Master's degree in Library and Information Science work in various organizational environments.
 When asked about the type of organization where they work, during a survey of SJSU iSchool alumni (conducted in January 2014), 27% of survey respondents said they work as an information professional in a non-library environment, in settings such as software companies, the financial services industry, and insurance companies.